nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/metrics.md

 !!! warning
     Metrics will only work with Nautobot Version 1.5.13 and newer.

-The Device Lifecycle application has the following metrics included.
+The Device Lifecycle application has the following metrics included:

 ```
 # HELP nautobot_lcm_compliance_by_device_type_total Number of devices that have valid/invalid software by device_type